parallaxinc/PropWare/README.md

 ------------
 * More C++ for the Propeller
 * Easy CMake build system
-* Support for Eclipse, [CLion](http://www.jetbrains.com/clion/) and other full-featured IDEs
+* Support for [CLion](http://www.jetbrains.com/clion/), Eclipse and other full-featured IDEs
-* Active development - I'm open to requests for new objects/peripherals
+* Active development
 * MIT license

 Getting Started